 Where the provision is for a Subscription or Membership and alternative suppliers are not available.

 Where the Council is a member of a Consortium and making a payment towards the Service / Goods / Works being procured as part of the Consortium.
-This is subject to due diligence being undertaken and it being demonstrated that value for money is obtained and the law is being complied with. .
+This is subject to due diligence being undertaken and it being demonstrated that value for money is obtained and the law is being complied with.

 Where grant funding incorporates direct instruction as to the supplier to be used.

-When the Council opt into a National Scheme and the supplier is assigned.
+When the Council opts into a National Scheme and the supplier is assigned.

 The above exemptions can only be used if to do so does not breach procurement law.
-With the exception of a) emergencies, Officers must seek advice from procurement and legal services prior to using an exemption.
+With the exception of a) emergencies, officers must seek advice from the Procurement Team and Legal Services prior to using an exemption.

 A Waiver is an approval that for the purpose of a specific procurement the procurement procedure requirements contained in any of the rules other than those covered by an exemption and their application will be waived but only as specifically listed (‘Waiver’).